TomSumner28/trc-salesgpt-frontend/README.md

 # TRC SalesGPT Frontend
-This is the complete frontend application for TRC SalesGPT.
+This is the complete frontend build including Microsoft OAuth, GPT UI, and knowledge base upload.